Back to Home Page or Contents or Hindu Mythology or Article Index

 devouring his entrails while her yoni sexually devours his lingam, penis.

-its own children and fattens on their corpses
+own children and fattens on their corpses…" In India the experience of the

-of the Feminine, particularly the Maternal, for in a profound way life and
+particularly the Maternal, for in a profound way life and birth are

 The full importance of the profound meaning of the functions of Kali as the live-giver, preserver, and destroyer have been dismissed or destroyed over the centuries, as have been the aspects of other manifestations of the goddess.
 Many western interpretations of Kali in art and literature just depict the destructive aspect of this goddess, which tend to portray her as fearsome and evil.
 In the London Museum is an image of her which is labeled "Kali-Destroying Demon."
 The Encyclopedia Britannica devotes five columns to the Christian interpretation of the Logos and dismisses Kali's part in the creation of the world.
 This deity is mentioned in a brief paragraph as the consort of Shiva, and "a goddess of disease."